 Future-proof your health or that of your baby son with circumcision; cancer of the penis is rare (about 1 in 600 uncircumcised males according to one study) – but is almost unheard of in circumcised men.

-Circumcision is the only treatment for tight foreskin (prepuce) and frenulum problems.
+Circumcision is the only definitive treatment for tight foreskin (prepuce) and frenulum problems.

 The benefits extend to your partner too

 A circumcised penis is much easier to keep clean and almost odour-free.
 Additionally, it will benefit your lady’s health.
 Cancer of the cervix in women is due to the Human Papilloma Virus (HPV) which thrives under and on the foreskin, and can be transmitted during intercourse.
+The NHS has rolled out a HPV vaccination program for girls however has not agreed to vaccinate boys.
 A study in the New England Journal of Medicine has shown that male circumcision is associated with reduced risk of HPV infection and reduced risk of cervical cancer in their female partners.